CME211/notes/challenge/cpp_assignment/README.md

 # C++ Challenge: what does `=` do?

 Think back to our Python days.
 Things were nice back then.
-The weather was warmer, the days were longer, and the assingment operator `=` associated a variable with a reference to an object in memory.
+The weather was warmer, the days were longer, and the assignment operator `=` associated a variable with a reference to an object in memory.
 If we wanted to copy a data structure from one variable to another we had to explicitly call `copy.copy` or `copy.deepcopy`.
 The purpose of this challenge is to gain a better